-Flex NX uses near-field communication (NFC) to pair with satellite antennas like NX25.
+Flex NX uses near-field communication (NFC) to pair with satellite antennas like NX25 (sold separately).

-Paring a satellite antenna to Flex NX is simple.
+Paring a satellite antenna to the Flex NX is simple.
 First, power on Flex NX and wait for the Main Dashboard to appear.
-Next, power on NX25 and observe the red indicator light.
-Wait for the red indicator light to flash blue, indicating that NX25 is ready to pair.
-Bring NX25 close to Flex NX and make contact between the two NFC labels.
-The indicator light will transition to solid blue, then a slow flashing green, and finally a solid green.
+Next, power on NX25 and wait for the indicator light to flash blue.
+The last step is to bring the Flex NX and NX25 NFC labels together.
 Your devices will then be paired, and future scanning sessions will not require the pairing procedure.

 Flex NX displays NX25 data and provides complete access to NX25 configuration options and collect mode functions.
 Use your satellite antenna to collect data while viewing the results on Flex NX's screen.
 Alternatively, connect a Wi-Fi enabled smartphone, tablet, or computer to mirror the data collection screen.
-See the Connecting an External Viewing Device section (page 28) for more information on screen mirroring.